NWS Stats via Storm Data

-- Two double-wide and a single-wide manufactured home was destroyed.
+- Two double-wides and a single-wide manufactured home was destroyed.

 This violent twister began to decrease in intensity as it paralleled Lee County Road 39.
-In this rural area, several manufactured homes were destroyed and debris was thrown from their original positions.
-Metal frames from at least 2 homes were never found.
+Several manufactured homes were destroyed in this rural area, and debris was thrown from their original positions.
+Metal frames from at least two homes were never found.
 At least one high-tension power line tower was toppled north of Lee County Road 39.

 Some weakening continued as the tornado tracked across Lee Road 38.
 A large amount of debris was deposited in a forested area.
 At Lee County Road 40 and Lee County Road 2049, the exterior walls and roof of a family home were removed.
 Additional significant damage occurred to several manufactured homes.

-This tornado, now an EF1, crossed into Muscogee County, GA in the Standing Boy Creek State Park.
+Now an EF1, this tornado crossed into Muscogee County, GA, in the Standing Boy Creek State Park.
 Initial damage in the county was to softwood trees.
-As the twister moved across US Highway 27 it intensified and caused EF3 damage.
-A large cell tower was toppled and approximately a dozen metal guidewires attached to the tower measuring over one inch in diameter were snapped.
-Winds were estimated by the NWS Peachtree City at 140 mph in this area.
+As the twister moved across US Highway 27, it intensified and caused EF3 damage.
+A large cell tower was toppled, and approximately a dozen metal guidewires attached to the tower measuring over one inch in diameter were snapped.
+The NWS Peachtree City estimated winds at 140 mph in this area.

 Just west of Heiferhorn Creek, the tornado entered Harris County.
-Most of the damage along the 12.83 mile trek through the county was to trees.
-There were a few homes with that had significant damage to their attics or top floor.
+Most of the damage along the 12.83-mile trek through the county was to trees.
+There were a few homes that had significant damage to their attics or top floor.
 The damage was mainly in the EF2 range.

 23 people were killed as a result of this destructive tornado, all in Lee County, AL. The victims ranged in age from 6 years old to 89 years old.
 A family of three and a family of four perished.
 Here is a list of the names of the victims from the Montgomery Advertiser.